 I arrived at Sarah Lawrence in the Fall of 2019 with several projects underway with my company, Big Art Group, and plans for my annual curatorial project, SFX Festival, in January 2020.
 Since 2014, I have co-curated the SFX Festival.
-The festival's mission is to present artists during the Annual Association of Performing Arts Presenters Conference in January in NYC annually.
+The festival aims to present artists annually during the Association of Performing Arts Presenters Conference in January in NYC.
 We focus on presenting LGBTQIA+, POC, women, and non-binary artists, giving a platform for exciting, inclusive, genre-breaking work and voices.
-Luckily, this was just before the start of the COVID-19 pandemic, and we presented the artists Kristin Worrall, Sauda Aziza Jackson, Braulio Cruz, Rachel Karp, Joseph Amodei, Joey Weiss, and Kate Benson to the last full houses I would be a part of until now.
-Needless to say, my projects with Big Art Group were on hold until the summer of 2022.
+Fortunately, the project began before the start of the COVID-19 pandemic, and we presented the artists Kristin Worrall, Sauda Aziza Jackson, Braulio Cruz, Rachel Karp, Joseph Amodei, Joey Weiss, and Kate Benson to the last full houses I would be a part of until 2022.
+My performance projects with Big Art Group were on pandemic hold until the summer of 2022.